2023 SWCAS Annual Meeting

-The SWCAS 2022 will be held at the University of Central Arkansas in Conway, Arkansas.
+The SWCAS 2023 will be held at the University of University of Houston, Houston

-Abstract submission for the conference is now closed.
+Abstract submission for the conference will be open in the spring 2023

 51st Annual SWCAS Registration is Available Here

 Faculty: $100 before Sept 1; $130 after

 $60 before Sept 1; $90 after

 Virtual Only Registration: $30 (includes broadcast of keynote & special virtual plenary session)

 Click here to learn more about the early history and by-laws of SWCAS.

 SWCAS Board of Directors

 Jooyoun Lee (2024)